 Pliny, who wrote to Emporer Trajen around 112 AD, asked about how to handle Christians of the time.
 At one point in his letter, he writes: "They were in the habit of meeting on a certain fixed day before it was light, when they sang in alternate verses a hymn to Christ, as to a god, and bound themselves by a solemn oath, not to any wicked deeds, but never to commit any fraud, theft or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble to partake of food – but food of an ordinary and innocent kind."
 This somewhat resembles the creeds I mentioned earlier before there was a new testament compiled and sold where anybody could purchase one, although many local assemblies likely had copies of the original manuscripts written by Jesus' original disciples.

-I've found bethinking and outstanding source for bible research which yields more extra-biblical corroboration than what I listed in this blog.
+I've found bethinking an outstanding source for bible research that yields more extra-biblical corroboration than what I listed in this blog.
 If Jesus has not risen from the dead, then there is a tremendous DARK MYSTERIOUS HOLE in history given the circumstances — that is, the Jews converting from their ancient covenant with God to accept Jesus as the Messiah promised in old testament scripture, Jews disregarding the law to not mingle with gentiles, the mass Christian martyrdom that took place, and many other recorded first-century events.